pop-os/beta/README.md

 ## Reporting Issues

 Report issues you encounter on this repository.
-Tag the issue with 20.04 The issues will be triaged and added to the Pop!\_OS 20.04 project.
+Label issues with the `20.04` tag.
+Issues will be triaged and added to the Pop!\_OS 20.04 project.

 ## Pop!_OS 20.04 Beta Release Notes